jmcdo29/nest-commander/apps/docs/src/pages/en/features/factory.md

 ## Creating an Application Without Running It

-There may come a time where you want to create a CLI applicaiton but not immediately run it, like wanting to use `app.useLogger()` to change the logger to one created by the DI process.
+There may come a time where you want to create a CLI application but not immediately run it, like wanting to use `app.useLogger()` to change the logger to one created by the DI process.
 You can achieve this by using `CommandFactory.createWithoutRunning()` using the same configuration that would